crond-jaist/iotrain-sim/content_guide.md

-Our approach to security training is two have two simulations per training topic: a *reference simulation* that contains the normal conditions for a scenario, and an *attack simulation* that includes malicious nodes for the same scenario.
+Our approach to security training is two have two simulations per training topic: a *reference simulation* that contains the normal conditions for a scenario, and an *attack simulation* that includes malicious nodes for that scenario.
 Trainees are advised to run both these simulations, then use Cooja tools, such as the `collect-view` application pictured below, to visualize simulation conditions and investigate issues related to the attack scenario, such as identifying the malicious nodes, determining the effects of the attack, and so on.

 <div align=center><img width="720" src="figures/collect_view_screenshot.png"></div>